 If it seems like there aren't any (good) sequences to make with the tiles you've been dealt, hit the SHUFFLE button.
 The wizard will flick his wand and change those pesky tiles around, but it won't make the cursed ones disappear.
 In fact, it can actually move them to the bottom of the screen and put your game in jeopardy, or even make new ones appear, so be sure to use this function wisely.

 No, we're not talking about THAT kind of shuffling...

-Especially when you're aiming for that elusive high score, don't just create a relatively short string of runes and submit it post-haste.
+Especially when you're aiming for that elusive high score, don't just create a short string of runes and submit it quickly.
 Since you don't have a time limit, try to explore the different possibilities.
 Will a certain sequence give you more points, clear some cursed tiles, and/or score some gold ones?
 Think before you cast; this becomes more and more important as the levels get progressively harder.

 To snag some extra points in the earlier levels while it's easier to make the grade, try making a series of shorter chains to almost fill your scroll meter to full, then make one final enormous chain to progress onward while earning you a nice points bonus.

 And most of all, have fun learning how to be a wizard!